Albuquerque retailers excited to be able to re-open

 All businesses say they’re grateful for being allowed to re-open.
 Saturday afternoon, a line formed outside of Joann’s on Albuquerque’s westside as customers were also eager to get out and shop.

-Then there’s Strive near Paseo and Wyoming.
-The small boutique has been closed for more than two months and even had to create an online store to try to stay afloat.
-The owner says she’s more than thrilled to be able to have her customers come back into her store today.
-“Pure excitement and thrill that we can at least try to get some of our volume of business back and see our customers that we love, adore, and miss,” says Nancy Montoya.
+“Part of it is anxiety.
+Are people ready to get back out?
+How do we stay safe?
+We had to re-think a lot of things,” says Montoya.

-Of course, the biggest change for them is keeping their spaces sanitized throughout business hours and making sure people are staying at least six feet apart.
-Strive is asking all their customers to wear masks in the store and to sanitize their hands right when they walk in the door.
+To keep with the sanitation, Strive is not allowing any of their customers to try on clothes before purchasing.

-This comes a day after the governor urged people to continue staying home whenever possible to help stop the spread.
-The new rules do not yet apply to hard-hit McKinley, San Juan, and Cibola counties.
+The governor is still urging people to stay home whenever possible.
+The new re-opening rules do not apply to areas hit hardest by the Coronavirus in McKinley, San Juan, and Cibola counties.

 New Mexico Coronavirus Resources